-Many a time I have seen young sales persons get frustrated on the job due to the increasing gap between the expected and reality in relation to job satisfaction in pharmaceutical sales.
+Many a time I have seen young salespersons get frustrated on the job due to the increasing gap between the expected and reality in relation to job satisfaction in pharmaceutical sales.

-The Nigerian pharmaceutical sector is a high risk environment that needs proper assessment and understanding to navigate if one must succeed.
+The Nigerian pharmaceutical sector is a high-risk environment that needs proper assessment and understanding to navigate if one must succeed.
 Despite its peculiar challenges, many local and some multinational companies have fallen victim to the high turnover rate of their sales team and its resultant high cost of recruitment exercise, loss of sales revenue and in worst cases product expiration.
 These resultant effects give the brand a bad look and over time, players (prescribers and buyers) get disenchanted with the brand and the company in general.
 These experiences are very real in the high entrants generic section of the industry.

 Pharmaceutical sales embody ethical (prescription only) and over-the-counter (OTC) categories.
 My emphasis will be more on the ethical lines but can be extended to OTC ranges.
-Pharmaceutical sales usually starts with product presentation to an individual or group of medical practitioners with subsequent follow up to ensure brand prescription and dispensing.
+Pharmaceutical sales usually start with product presentation to an individual or group of medical practitioners with subsequent follow up to ensure brand prescription and dispensing.
 This aspect of the job is often times frustrating.
 Success at this level is propelled by lots of interwoven factors which include sound product and industry knowledge, physical presentation, communication abilities, negotiation skills, interpersonal relationship building skills and of course persistence.
-With all these aforementioned qualities, a sales person will mostly likely perform courageously in the field.
+With all these aforementioned qualities, a salesperson will mostly likely perform courageously in the field.

 What can organizations do to achieve a win-win balance with their workforce?
 Field experience have taught me three basic lessons that are worth sharing.